Minimaxity and Efficiency in Exponential Family Regression: From Star-Shaped to Convex Constraints: Theoretical Results

-In this subsubsection, we design a tree-based algorithm to achieve the minimax upper bound.
-The algorithm constructs a sequence that converges to a desired point.
-In a nutshell we first build a directed tree of points in $K$ whose construction is described in subsubsection \ref{algorithmandpruning}.
-Next, we use the data to iteratively traverse this tree and take the limiting point (or any point which is sufficiently far ahead in the sequence) as the estimator.
+In this section, inspired by \cite{10.1214/25-AOS2576}, we design a tree-based algorithm to generate an effective estimator, thereby deriving an upper bound for the minimax rate \eqref{eq: minimax risk of the estimation}.
+The algorithm constructs a sequence that converges to a desired optimal point.
+In essence, we first build a directed tree of points in $K$, the construction of which is detailed in Section \ref{subsubsection: algorithm explain} and Algorithm \ref{algorithm: construction of the pruned tree}.
+Subsequently, we utilize the observations to iteratively traverse this tree, selecting the limiting point (or any point sufficiently far ahead in the sequence) as our final estimator, as detailed in Algorithm \ref{algorithm: theoretical algorithm}.